Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 - <Expandable alt_header="Install the dbt Fusion engine from the command line, if you haven't already.">

     <FusionManualInstall />
   3. Follow the [getting started](/docs/install-dbt-extension#getting-started) guide to get started with the extension.
-You can get started by either:
+You can get started using one of these methods:
-      - Running `dbtf init` to use terminal onboarding,
+      - Running `dbtf init` to use terminal onboarding.
-      - Running **Run dbt: Register dbt extension** in the command palette,
+      - Running **Run dbt: Register dbt extension** in the command palette.
       - Using the **Get started** button in the extension menu.
   </Expandable>
 - [Register the extension](#register-the-extension) with your email address or <Constant name="dbt_platform" /> account to continue using it beyond the trial period.